muckisg/cks/README.md

 ### cks -- [c]ompile [k]ernal [s]tats
 ##### Simple BASH script for some benchmarking based on kcbench

+##### News 2020-10-26
+There is a new version ov kcbench which does not work with this script.
+This script wroks with version 0.5 of kcbench only.
+I am going to check the changes asap ...

 USAGE: cks $PATH2KERNEL

 The scripts wites compile times from 1 to cores * 2.
 Please change steps if needed.
 Here are my stats based on the following evoirement: